Know Yourself Know Your Money by Rachel Cruze

 • Unstable — Open & Stressed

-• Constant fighting & yelling — definitely open, but in a negative manner
+• Constant fighting & yelling, open communication but negative

 • Tendency to ignore money matters